pes10k/cs412-scorer/README.txt

 -------------------------------------------------------------------------
 --->OUTPUT<--------------------------------------------------------------

+Batch Mode
+---

+No output is generated beyond what is described / required by the project guide lines when the program is launched using the above, batch directory method.

+Individual File Method
+---

 For each piece of text / essay being evaluated, the following output is generated (assuming no logging / verbose output is specified):